Package 'mwana'

 flags

-A vector of class numeric of flagged records.
+A numeric vector of flagged records.

 Details